gshanemiller/rdpmc/README.md

 # Concepts
 The test HW comes with four programmable counters.
 Each counter can be initialized to count an event type.
-Event types consist of a 2-byte-tuple: (UMask, Event Select).
+Event types consist of a 2-byte-tuple: (UMask, Event-Select).
 The [tuple values are described in Intel 64 and IA-32 Architectures Software Developer’s Manual: Volume 3](https://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-software-developer-system-programming-manual-325384.html) chapter 18 and 19.
 For example this code programs the four counters to count four events one each:

 ```